Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

   --wpscan-throttle WPSCAN_THROTTLE
                         Milliseconds to wait between requests, to keep the scan from overwhelming the target or tripping a rate limit.
-Setting it makes the scanner use a single thread instead of five, so the scan takes considerably longer; raise --scan-timeout with it.
+Has to be greater than zero.
+Setting it makes the scanner use a single thread instead of five, so the scan takes considerably longer; raise --scan- timeout with it.
 Not throttled when unset.
+Example:
-Example: `--wpscan-throttle=200`.
+                        `--wpscan-throttle=200`.
   --wpscan-user-agent WPSCAN_USER_AGENT
                         How the scan identifies itself to the target.
 The default names the monitoring rather than the scanner,